Uniminutoarduino/RaspyControlLab/README.md

 sudo pip install adafruit-circuitpython-ads1x15
 ```

-13. **To plot data in real-time from the experiment, we need to install node.js and a redis database.** For that, the steps are:
+13. **To plot data in real-time from the experiment, we need to install node.js and a Redis database.** For that, the steps are:

 - Check the system architecture version of your Raspberry Pi
 ```